YCPKirstynSwancer/LakeTobias/README.md

-# YCP Tech Conference Project
+# YCP 2019 Senior Project - Lake Tobias Website Redesign and Build
-Web Design II Semester Long Responsive Project
-What you'll find in here is a...
-- html
-- css
-- js
-- associated images and other files for spring 2019 semester
+more to come